 Understanding Loneliness – More Than Just Being Alone

 Loneliness is not just about being alone.
 People can be alone much of the time and not feel lonely.
 Loneliness is a specifically distressing experience when someone doesn’t have the meaningful connections they want.
-One of the keys there is “meaningful.”
+One of the key points there is “meaningful.”
 A person can have many friends and still be lonely if those friends aren’t providing the meaningful connections the person wants.

 This is different from social isolation.
 Social isolation is objectively having few social relationships, social roles, group memberships, and infrequent social interaction.
 Socially isolated people tend to be lonely, but they aren’t always.